top of page

 The adverb 'gratis' has its etymology rooted in Latin.
 It comes from the Latin word 'gratuitus,' which means 'given freely' or 'done willingly.'
 'Gratuitus' is derived from 'gratus,' which signifies 'pleasing' or 'grateful.'
 In Latin, 'gratis' was used to indicate that something was offered or provided willingly and without any cost or obligation, typically as a gesture of goodwill or generosity.
 Over time, this term made its way into English as 'gratis,' serving the same purpose of indicating that something is given or provided at no cost.
 The etymology of 'gratis' underscores its essence as a term that emphasizes the voluntary and generous nature of an offering, emphasizing that it is done out of a sense of goodwill or appreciation.

-Quiz: Find the meaning of the adverb gratis:
+Find the correct meaning of the adverb gratis:

 Try Again!